KingsMMA/FruitfulUtilities/CONTRIBUTING.md

 <b>1.</b> Edit this file and update code references to match their new positions.
 <b>2.</b> In the pull request, send a screenshot of the path viewer with your new path/upgrades.
 <b>3.</b> Request a review in your pull request so a maintainer can review your changes.

+## Hotswapping
+Hotswapping allows you to test your changes without restarting your game.
+It is recommended to use [IntelliJ](https://www.jetbrains.com/idea/) as your development environment.
+Start by running the `Minecraft Client` task on debug mode.
+After making any changes, build the project by clicking `Build > Build Project` or clicking `Ctrl + F9`.

+### Hotswapping Mixins
+Mixins can't be hotswapped in a default FabricMC environment.
+For more information, see [here](https://fabricmc.net/wiki/tutorial:mixin_hotswaps).

+### Limitations
+While hotswaps are a great utility for easily testing changes, there are certain limitations.

+- Methods and field signatures cannot be changed
+- Classes cannot be created or deleted
+- Performance may be slower than that of a normal environment